Pragmatic UX Design

 Evaluating the Status Quo

-This gave as time to get more in tune with our platform and the users as we started looking at different ways to refocus the product stack, scale up our infrastructure, and clean up our internal workflows and values.
+This gave us time to get more in tune with our platform and the users as we started looking at different ways to refocus the product stack, scale up our infrastructure, and clean up our internal workflows and values.

 The Input